makhlaghi/ellipticalmask/README.md

 On/Off options:

 * `-z`: Get the sizes of the input image, but use a zero valued image to build the mask on.
+* `-s`: Print the average and standard deviation of un masked regions.

 Options with arguments (run `ellipticalmask -h` to view default values.)
 * `-x`: NAXIS1 size (width as seen in ds9) of the image.